kr55/azure-elastic-jobs-manager-docs/docs/features/create-step.md

 - **Description**: This multiplier increases the interval between retries exponentially to reach up to the Maximum Retry Interval.
 - **Default Value**: 2

-## Modifying Retry Settings
-1. Navigate to `Step Properties`.
-2. Click on `Advanced`.
-3. Adjust values as needed using input fields and dropdown menus.
-4. Click `OK` to save changes.

 Note: These are default values except for Max Parallelism which has a default value of 0 meaning null (unlimited parallel executions allowed).

 # Configuring Job Step Output to Database Table

-## Overview
 The **Output** page in the Step Properties dialog box allows users to enable and configure the output of a job step to a database table.
 This feature is particularly useful for logging and monitoring job execution.

    <img src="../../../../media/step-output-screen.png" style="width:80%; height:80%">

-## Enabling Job Step Output

 1. **Navigate to the Output Page**
    - Open the Step Properties dialog box.